Doctorate in Leadership -

 100% principal internship completion rate

-Most affordable Principal Licensure Doctorate in the state
+One of the most affordable Principal Licensure Doctorate programs in the state

 Access to job postings throughout Ohio